Hedge fund Alden announces bid to buy Lee Enterprises, owner of World-Herald

 Lee in January of 2020 purchased The World-Herald from Berkshire Hathaway after Warren Buffett made the decision to sell his hometown newspaper and Berkshire’s other newspaper holdings, plus Buffett's separately held Buffalo News.

-According to the Poynter Institute, a nonprofit institute that studies journalism, Alden has developed a reputation for acquiring newspapers and then cutting staff in newsrooms and other departments and selling real estate.
+According to the Poynter Institute, a nonprofit institute that studies journalism, and other industry observers, Alden has developed a reputation for acquiring newspapers and then cutting staff in newsrooms and other departments and selling real estate.
 It earlier this year acquired Tribune Publishing, owner of the Chicago Tribune and other publications, and announced cuts as soon as the deal closed.

-The newspapers Alden owns also include the Denver Post, San Jose Mercury News, New York Daily News, Orange County Register, Boston Herald and Baltimore Sun.
+Steve Waldman, president of Report for America, an organization that places journalists in local newsrooms, called news of Alden's latest attempted acquisition "a wake-up call."

+"What we have seen in the past, especially with Alden, is that it has led to cuts in reporting staffs, and worse and worse coverage of communities in many cases," he told the Associated Press.
+"We just can't keep accepting these mergers as if there's nothing we can do (about) them."

+Waldman called on the Justice Department to examine the deal for its impact on communities.

-In addition to The World-Herald, Lee’s other largest newspaper holdings include the St. Louis Post-Dispatch, the Arizona Daily Star, Buffalo News, Richmond Times-Dispatch and Lincoln Journal Star.
+In addition to The World-Herald, Lee’s other largest newspaper holdings include the St. Louis Post-Dispatch, the Arizona Daily Star, Buffalo News and Richmond Times-Dispatch.
+It owns numerous Nebraska dailies, among them the papers in Lincoln, Grand Island, North Platte, Kearney and Scottsbluff.

+The newspapers Alden owns include the Chicago Tribune, The Denver Post, The Mercury News, The New York Daily News, The Orange County Register, The Boston Herald and The Baltimore Sun.

 Alden said in its release that it thinks with print advertising declining nationally, scale is critical for newspapers to ensure necessary staffing to provide content.